 My movies as director have been shown in more than 40 international film festivals and venues: Cineteca Matadero, MUSAC, Alcine, Pragda New York…

-Projects, inter-face, media ingest, organising your footage.
+Users, projects, new, inter-face, media ingest, organising your footage.

 - User profiles.